adicu/learn-webdev/curriculum/webdev_curriculum.md

 <a id="flask"></a>
 # 1.0 Flask

+Much of this tutorial is adapted from the [Flask website][flask].

 <a id="what-is-flask"></a>
 ## 1.1 What is Flask

-[Flask][flask] is a microframework for Python.
-It lets you build web apps using Python.
+[Flask][flask] is a microframework; it lets you build web apps using Python.
 It is very easy to setup and has excellent documentation on its [website][flask].

 <a id="how-a-flask-app-works"></a>
 ### 1.1.1 How a Flask App Works